 Not at all the same.

 What is the connotative language in literature?
-It is the use of the feelings, emotions and implied meaning of a word to create a response in the reader.
+The meaning of connotation is the use of the feelings, emotions and implied meaning of a word to create a response in the reader.
 Authors usually use this as an emotional appeal to create connection to the text and enrich the reading experience for the reader.

-Some famous examples of connotative language in literature include:
+Some famous examples of connotation language in literature include:

 - “I hear America singing, the varied carols I hear, /Those of mechanics, each one singing his as it should be blithe and strong, /The carpenter singing his as he measures his plank or beam, /The mason singing his as he makes ready for work, or leaves off work…” -“I Hear America Singing” by Walt Whitman